UNR-CFB/lahontan/scripts/Pipeline/README.md

 ```

 Often times your data will be organized in a way that isn't accepted by
-runPipe.
+lahontan.
 In order to continue, your `Original` directory must be arranged such
 that each sample read is alphanumerically sorted in a single directory (Note:
 sorted by sample and by read)